 Airplane cabins are pressurized so you can breathe normally at 30,000 feet.
 When a cabin loses pressure, there’s so little air at high altitudes that getting oxygen to your bloodstream is next to impossible.
 That’s where oxygen masks come in.
 They pump pure oxygen into your nose and mouth so that you can get the air you need.

 In an event where the mask drops from above, put it on as soon as it drops.
 According to passenger studies, most folks think they can survive an hour without a mask after a plane loses pressure.
 You actually just have a few seconds.
 Just a few seconds of oxygen deprivation can cause mental impairment.
-If you want get out of a crashed airplane alive, you’ll want all your mental faculties intact when it lands.
+If you want to get out of a malfunctioning airplane alive, you’ll want all your mental faculties intact when it lands/crashes.
 Also, follow the safety guidelines of securing your mask first before helping others secure theirs.
 You’re pretty much useless to others if you’re not getting oxygen to your brain.

 Assume Brace Position

-Also, make sure your seatbelt is securely fastened — low and tight — over your lap.
+In addition to assuming a brace position, make sure your seatbelt is securely fastened — low and tight — over your lap.
 Those bad boys are designed to withstand 3,000 pounds of force, which is about three times as much as your body could handle without passing out.
 You can trust ’em.

-Forget Your Carry On Luggage, Remember the Kids
+Forget Your Carry-On Luggage, Remember the Kids

 Alright.
 The plane has crash landed and you’re still alive.
 Time to get to those exits as fast as you can.
 Remember, you only have 90 seconds.